Key Takeaways

 Before You Contact Your Ex-Wife

-Contacting your ex-wife too early can make things worse, especially if the breakup is fresh or emotionally intense.
-Use this phase to slow down and become honest about what happened.
+Contacting your ex-wife too early can make things worse, especially if the divorce is fresh or emotionally intense.
+Use this phase to slow down, become honest about what happened and decide whether contact would actually help both people.

 - Identify your part clearly.
-Write down behaviours you can actually change: defensiveness, neglect, criticism, financial stress, emotional distance, poor communication, broken trust or lack of follow-through.
+Write down behaviours you can actually change: defensiveness, neglect, criticism, financial secrecy, emotional distance, poor communication, broken trust, anger, avoidance or lack of follow-through.

 - Separate guilt from responsibility.
 Guilt can make you panic.
 Responsibility helps you grow and make different choices.

 - Stabilise your emotions.
 Do not use her as your therapist.
-Talk to a counsellor, mentor, support group or trusted friend first.
+Talk to a counsellor, mentor, support group or trusted friend before sending heavy messages.

 - Prepare one calm message.
 If contact is appropriate, your first message should be short, respectful and pressure-free.